 Why it Stands Out to Us

 This drop-in trigger assembly is solid, sturdy, and every little part comes pre-assembled.
 So they will stay intact for a long time, despite dealing with the heavy-hitting recoil of the Remington 700.
 So you’re not going to have to take it out and replace any pins or small parts.
-They are secured nice and tight and won’t loosen up.
-On top of that, this also has an adjustable feature for adjustments to the pull weight.
-Once again, this is a huge plus if you hate the idea of heavy (or super-light) trigger pulls.

 This masterpiece from Timney is a self-contained, drop-in trigger featuring a lightweight 6061-T6 CNC-Machined aluminum golden elite-colored housing.
 The trigger has a double sear design and has its own safety with two-position side safety.
+The best part is that it works with many other rifles that resemble a Remington 700 chasis such as the Bergara B14R.

 The trigger and sears are made from stainless steel to provide durability.
 The sear engagement is fully adjustable for over travel and pull weight.
-The pull weight can be adjusted between 9 oz. to 2.5 lbs.
+The pull weight can be adjusted between 8 oz. to 2.5 lbs.
 Additionally, the sears are Teflon nickel-coated for added life of the assembly.

 Who Will Use This Most

-This will certainly be a trigger a lot of hunters can depend on, especially those who make quick adjustments to the pull weight to make quicker shots in the shortest amount of time possible.
+This will certainly be a trigger a lot of hunters and competitive shooters can depend on, especially those who make quick adjustments to the pull weight to make quicker shots in the shortest amount of time possible.
 You don’t want to take this trigger for granted.
 So if you want something that will make your shooting ability a lot easier, this might be the trigger your rifle needs.

 Bottom Line